zdunek9/eng_app/README.md

 # engApp
 The application allows for a specific course of learning English.
 To checkout app you need to register.
 All data fetched from my simple read-only backend firebase.
-Firebase authentication also included
+Firebase authentication also included with auto logout after token expiration time.
 ## Features:
   - Flashcards: allow to learn new vocabulary, choose whether you know the word or not.
 (More or less 20 words in the database are available).
   - Random Question: allow to generate random question, you can mark it as done, and roll new to complete daily challenge.
 (More or less 20 words in the database are        available)